29 Aug 2017

-The byway descends through Sydney Valley (approx. 5 miles east after the junction), a spectacular sight in late September with immense stands of golden yellow and fiery red aspens.
+The byway descends through Sidney Valley (approximately 5 miles east after the junction), a spectacular sight in late September with immense stands of golden yellow and fiery red aspens.
 The pink cliffs of the Paunsaugunt Plateau glitter in the distance as an ancient lava field sprinkled with aspen trees line the highway.

 Continuing the journey, follow Highway 148 south through Cedar Breaks National Monument.
 To finish the loop, turn west back towards Cedar City at the junction of Highway 14.
 Add to the experience by stopping at the Zion Overlook or Woods Ranch for a picnic and then continue to Cedar City.

-To plan the best possible leaf peeping opportunities, take a look below, or starting September 1st, find an up-to-date Fall Color Report on our homepage.
+To plan the best possible leaf peeping opportunities, take a look below or find an up-to-date Fall Color Report on our homepage (starting September 1st).

 The highest elevation areas traditionally experience 30-50% color at this time.
 Cedar Breaks National Monument and the surrounding area will be at its best.